popphp/docs/user_guide/pdfs.rst

     $document->setOrigin(Document::ORIGIN_TOP_LEFT);

-Now, with the document's origin set to the top left, when you place assets into the document, you can use the new origin point.
+Now, with the document's origin set to the top left, when you place assets into the document, you can base it off of the new origin point.
 So for the text in the above example to be placed in the same place, the new (x, y) coordinates would be (50, 142).

-Alternatively, the full list of constants that represent the different origins are:
+Alternatively, the full list of constants in the ``Pop\Pdf\Document`` class that represent the different origins are:

 * ORIGIN_TOP_LEFT
 * ORIGIN_TOP_RIGHT